 In some poor neighborhoods of Naples, children often spend their free-time on the streets without any adult supervision and do not have the opportunity to participate in team building or safe leisure activities after school.
 As a volunteer on the After School Care project in Italy, you will provide care to children from disadvantaged neighborhoods within Naples.

 This project is well suited to volunteers who enjoy working with children and supporting youth development outside of a classroom setting.
 Strong organizational skills and the ability to improvise will be highly valuable on this project, as providing care to children in an unstructured environment can be challenging.
-However, the children are incredibly enthusiastic and grateful for the opportunity to
+However, the children are incredibly enthusiastic and grateful for the opportunity to learn from international volunteers.

 When volunteering on the After School Care project in Italy, you will organize after school workshops and educational activities, incorporating music, art, cooking, sports, games and leisure activities.
 While some basic resources are available, volunteers are required to use their initiative to develop activities and bringing resources to assist with activities is encouraged.
 As the project runs in the afternoon, you have the morning free to plan for the day’s work or take advantage of the Italian language lessons offered by our local team.

 As you will be volunteering alongside our local placement staff, you do not need to be qualified or have teaching experience to join this project.